kestal/univers/Magic/The Treaty on Magic.md

 ### The Rackonian Great Purge
 > Rackonia is a northern kingdom surrounded by mountains.
 The region is poor and not much populated.
 In 7'328, I traveled to Kilmare, the capital city located in the south.
 I met there an old friend called Frár.
 He was a dwarven spellslayer.
-He had mixed feelings about a sect that merged there during the past months.
-They condemned magic in all its forms.
+He had mixed feelings about the new ideas of the local religion.
+They would apparently forbid magic in all its forms.
 I took his advice and investigated the following weeks.

-> Unfortunately, this sect had more adepts I could imagine.
+> Unfortunately, this was worst I could imagine.
+A true hatred for magic had developed.
 Furthermore, a holy court had been secretly established: the Inquisition.
 The new institution had also bribed a spellslayer and asked him to train their most devoted adepts, who would be called later the inquisitors.

 > Then the Great Purge began.
 Witches, sorcerers, druids, wizards and anyone who supported them were hunted and slayed during a bloody massacre.
 I managed to escape, but a very few had this chance.
 The neighboring Kingdoms asked the king to stop this sect, but nothing happened.
 The sect became the new religion in Rackonia.